As Hurricane Michael prepares to make landfall on the Florida Panhandle, hundreds of thousands of residents have been urged or ordered to evacuate.

 - Update your voicemail message.
 If you can make only one call, make it to your voicemail.
 Change your outgoing message, so when folks try to reach you and the call goes straight to voicemail, they still get updated on your status.

 It’s no fun to be unprepared.
-These are simple things you can do that require minimal money and minimal investment of time!
+These are simple things you can do that require minimal money and a minimal investment of time!